 The Council proposes to purchase all estates and interests in the Order Land (except those already owned by the Council) preferably by agreement, but if necessary compulsorily under this Order.
-Once purchased the buildings will be demolished to allow the site to be cleared and redeveloped with newly built housing for social and affordable rent, shared ownership and private sale.
+Once purchased the buildings will be demolished to allow the site to be cleared and redeveloped with newly built housing for London affordable rent, Over 55's accommodation (Active Living) shared ownership and private sale.
 Properties sold will help cross-subsidise the building of affordable homes.
-A total of 334 new homes will be built, subject to planning resolution, as illustrated in paragraph 9 below.
+A total of 185 new homes will be built, as illustrated in paragraph 9 below.
 In order to ensure that the regeneration of the area and development can take place it is necessary for the Acquiring Authority to compulsorily acquire the interests in the land needed.